Last updated: July 2026

 - Make sure

-is on - Maybe prohibit a start from the top unless `UO[7:At perch] is on
+UO[6:Fault]is on - Maybe prohibit a start from the top unless

 That about does it.
 At this point you should know how to start your robot both locally and remotely while in AUTO via whichever program select method serves you best.
 We also covered the UOP Startup Method which you’ll probably use 99% of the time.
-(The other option is OTHER, which looks at a system variable $shell_wrk.$cust_start
+(The other option is OTHER, which looks at a system variable $shell_wrk.$cust_start, usually used when the robot is controlled by a PC.)
+As a bonus, we quickly talked about how to map these signals to the PLC.

 Let me know if you have any questions or know something about RSR/PNS/STYLE that I’m missing!